zhang1229311553/learlab.github.io/index.md

 {%
   include feature.html
   image="images/tools.svg"
-  link="resources"
+  link="tools"
-  title="Our Resources"
+  title="Software and Tutorials"
   flip=true
   text=text
 %}

 {% capture text %}
 We are a diverse and multidisciplinary group of researchers.
 Our team is awesome.

 {%
   include link.html